How to Read Candlestick Charts [13 Candle Examples]

 The first step to trading is learning these patterns and practise identifying them using a trading platform.
 It’s best to do your practising on a simulated “paper trading” account where you aren’t risking real money.

 By now you should have a basic understanding of how to read candlestick charts.
-To learn more about candlestick charts you can join us for our next Free Trading Class and receive a complimentary eBook for trading beginners!
+To learn more about candlestick charts you can join us for our next Free Trading Class and receive a complimentary eBook about trading for beginners!